Your Certificate of Practice

 6) Apply for Certificate of Practice and share with us links to your learning experiences for seven practices.

-7) We will review your practices and may give you feedback on ways to improve your storytelling.
+8) After the invoice is paid we will review your practices and may give you feedback on ways to improve your storytelling.
 We may ask you to add some clarification or elaboration to ease the learning curve for others.

 Obtaining a Certificate of Practice makes it possible for you to get a Management 3.0 facilitator license and run your own workshops with the official materials!